alb1c/Stage-AI-sales-agent/README.md

 Then, from line 113 to 157 the working years of employees are calculated using the working history of the given employee.

 The built dictionary is then updated to Airtable through API.

+airtable_to_json.py retrieve organization and employee information from Airtable and print them into the console.